Similarities/HHG_divergence/README.md

 # HHG_divergence
-spectral divergence for High Harmonic spectrum, reciprocal lineout, FWHM fit tool
+spectral divergence for High Harmonic spectrum, multi-lineouts with nonlinear dependency (e.g ~reciprocal), FWHM fit tool

 High harmonic radiation is for instance emitted when realitvistic laser pulses interact with a solid surface.
 It has to be understood as an relativistic phenomena: relativistic electron oscillations reflect the incident